caro46/SD_efficiency/Xlaevis_KO.md

 BiocManager::install("edgeR")
 ```
 `export R_LIBS_USER=/home/cauretc/project/cauretc/R_libs` did not work to set the libs path but got installed in the good directory still (where I was)

+## Analysis

+Important: dmw was split over 2 runs, which needs to be accounted for. ccdc was also split over 2 runs but only males were in the 2nd runs.
+The most important here is to compare wt females versus KO females.
+`edger_DE_KO.R` - need to be updated for it (March 25)